 \section{Datasets and Evaluation Metrics}

 Benchmark datasets are a fundamental part of ML fairness.
-Surprisingly, the development of graph fairness datasets has been impressively fast in contrast to traditional tabular datasets~\cite{li2021time}, although graph fairness-aware learning is fairly recent mainly due to the ubiquitous of graph data.
+Surprisingly, the development of graph fairness datasets has been impressively fast in contrast to traditional tabular datasets~\cite{li2021time}, although graph fairness-aware learning is fairly recent despite the ubiquity of graph data.
 Here, we provide first of its kind fair graph dataset review for benchmarking.
-Among the papers we surveyed, a number of graph fair datasets representing diverse realistic settings and diverse characteristics has been used for empirical evaluation, with application domains ranging from collaboration, social, business, recreation, etc. Among them, some are plain graphs while others are attributed graphs with statistics detailed in Table~\ref{datasets}.
-In addition to the off the shelf graph datasets, efforts have also been made to construct new fair graph datasets based on traditional tubular datasets, such as the \textit{German}, \textit{recidivism} and \textit{credit defaulter} graph datasets~\cite{agarwal2021towards}.
+Among the papers we surveyed, a number of graph fair datasets representing diverse realistic settings and diverse characteristics have been used for empirical evaluation, with application domains ranging from collaboration, social, business, recreation, etc. Among them, some are plain graphs while others are attributed graphs with statistics detailed in Table~\ref{datasets}.
+In addition to the off-the-shelf graph datasets, efforts have also been made to construct new fair graph datasets based on traditional tubular datasets, such as the \textit{German}, \textit{recidivism} and \textit{credit defaulter} graph datasets~\cite{agarwal2021towards}.
 Synthetic graph datasets have also been investigated for a deeper understanding of bias on non-IID graph data~\cite{kleindessner2019guarantees,gupta2021protecting,rahmattalabi2021fair,ma2022learning}.
-We advocate that the community should also pay attention to a broader underexplored domains for example healthcare graph datasets considering their importance and uniqueness.
+We advocate that the community should also pay attention to the broader under-explored domains, for example healthcare, considering their importance and uniqueness.